Additional quantum many-body scars of the spin-$1$ $XY$ model with Fock-space cages and commutant algebras: Exact eigenstates from commutant algebras

 where $m,m'{\in}\{-1,0,1\}$ and $|\phi^{\pm}\rangle$ are maximally entangled spin-$1$ dimers defined previously in Eq.~\eqref{eq: EAP_state}.
-Each state $|\mathbb{M}_{m, m'}^k\rangle$ therefore comprises a fully dimerized background symmetric about the reflection axis through $(k,k+L)$, along with two freely configurable spins at the ends of this axis in the state $|m,m'\rangle$, which can take any of the nine possible two-site spin-$1$ configurations.
+Each state $|\mathbb{M}_{m, m'}^k\rangle$ therefore comprises a fully dimerized background that is symmetric about the reflection axis passing through $k$ and $k{+}L$, along with two freely configurable spins at the ends of this axis in the state $|m,m'\rangle$, which can take any of the nine possible two-site spin-$1$ configurations.
+A schematic of $|\mathbb{M}_{m, m'}^1\rangle$ is shown in Fig.~\ref{fig: dimer_state}(b).
 The total magnetization of the state $|\mathbb{M}_{m, m'}^k\rangle$ is $M_{m, m'}{=}m{+}m'$, allowing these states to appear in both even- and odd-magnetization sectors.
-This does not contradict the earlier chiral-symmetry arguments, which showed that the number of zero-energy eigenstates is lower bounded by $0$ in the odd-magnetization sectors [see Eq.~\eqref{eq: Z_M_in_trinomial_expansion}]; states can certainly exist even if this lower bound is zero.
+This does not contradict the earlier chiral-symmetry arguments, which showed that the number of zero-energy eigenstates is lower bounded by zero in the odd-magnetization sectors [see Eq.~\eqref{eq: Z_M_in_trinomial_expansion}]; states can certainly exist even if this lower bound is zero.
 A representative state $|\mathbb{M}_{m,m'}^{1}\rangle$ for $2L{=}12$ is shown in Fig.~\ref{fig: dimer_state}(b).
-Furthermore, these mirror-dimer states $|\mathbb{M}_{m,m'}^k\rangle$ are also annihilated by the NNNN $XY$ interaction term $V_{\rm NNNN}$ defined in Eq.~\eqref{eq: V_NNNN}, making them exact eigenstate of a fully non-integrable Hamiltonian $H_{\rm mirror}{=}H_{0}{+}V_{\rm NNNN}$ with energy determined by magnetization as $E_{m,m'}^{k}{=}h(m{+}m')$.
+Furthermore, these mirror-dimer states $|\mathbb{M}_{m,m'}^k\rangle$ are also annihilated by the NNNN $XY$ interaction term $V_{\rm NNNN}$ defined in Eq.~\eqref{eq: V_NNNN}, making them exact eigenstates of a fully non-integrable Hamiltonian $H_{\rm mirror}{=}H_{0}{+}V_{\rm NNNN}$ with energy determined by magnetization as $E_{m,m'}^{k}{=}h(m{+}m')$.
 The entanglement properties of these states depend strongly on the bipartition, as expected from their structure.
 If the subsystem lies entirely on one side of the reflection axis, i.e., contains exactly one site from each entangled dimer, the EE grows linearly with the subsystem size, displaying volume-law scaling as each dimer cut by the bipartition contributes a fixed entropy of $\ln(3)$.
-In contrast, if the subsystem includes only mirror-reflected site pairs, i.e., both sites of the dimers reside in the same subsystem, the state factorizes and its entanglement entropy vanishes.
+In contrast, if the subsystem includes only mirror-reflected site pairs, i.e., both sites of the dimers reside in the same subsystem, the state factorizes, and its entanglement entropy vanishes.

 Thus, generically, these states are non-thermal.
 A particularly striking feature of these states is the complete freedom of the two spins located at the reflection center.
 The choice of $m$ and $m'$ in Eq.~\eqref{eq: mirror_dimer_state} at sites $k$ and $k{+}L$ is arbitrary, and any configuration leaves the full state a zero-energy eigenstate of $H_{XY}$.
 Consequently, they are immune to local decoherence or perturbations that act only on these central spins at $k$ and $k{+}L$.
 It would be interesting to explore whether this unusual freedom could have practical implications.